Lukk17/sky/config/local-dev/local_README.md

 docker network connect sky-net sky-message
 ```

-If network not needed can be removed with:
+If the network is not needed can be removed with:
 ```
 docker network rm sky-net
 ```